 Having a strong company security policy.
-A good company security policy describes plans in how to educate its employees how to protect assets.
+A good company security policy describes plans in how to educate its employees on how to protect assets.
 An explanation of security measures will be enforced and carried out.
 Also, a way to measure its effectiveness.
-You don't want to be twirling you thumbs when an emergency happens.
+You don't want to be twirling your thumbs when an emergency happens.
 You should have a plan of action, preferably a way to isolate any breaches once it happens.

 3. Data Management Tool

-Having a great data management tool where you can access information easily and keep track of everything including software updates are simply a must.
+Having a great data management tool where you can access information easily and keep track of everything including software updates is simply a must.
 Most of your IT infrastructure can be outsourced to the cloud.